-Bigg Boss 11’s Hina Khan & Ronit Roy Bag HT Most Stylish TV Personality Awards (PICS)
+HT Most Stylish Awards 2018: Bigg Boss 11’s Hina Khan & Ronit Roy Bag Awards (PICS)

 Hina Bags HT Most Stylish TV Personality Award

 Hina might have not bagged Bigg Boss 11 trophy, but she took home HT Most Stylish TV Personality (Female) Award.
 Shekhar Suman honoured Hina Khan with the award.
-(Image Source: Twitter)
+(Image Source: Instagram)

 Ronit Roy All Set For HT Most Stylish Awards